deliveryhero/lymph/docs/api/service_api.rst

 .. class:: Interface

-    .. attribute:: service_name
+    .. attribute:: name

-        The service identifier that is used to register this service with the coordinator service.
+        The interface identifier that is used to register this service with the coordinator service.
-        ``service_name`` is usually set an instance attribute which is usually taken from the config of the interface.
+        ``name`` is usually set an instance attribute which is usually taken from the config of the interface.

     .. method:: on_start()